ZhengdongWang/zhengdongwang.com/_posts/2023-06-27-why-transformative-ai-is-really-really-hard-to-achieve.md

 *The authors: [Arjun Ramani](https://arjunramani.com/) is the global business and economics correspondent at The Economist.
 [Zhengdong Wang](https://zhengdongwang.com/) is a research engineer at Google DeepMind.
 Views our own and not those of our employers.*

-*We thank Hugh Zhang, Will Arnesen, Mike Webb, Basil Halperin, Tom McGrath, Nathalie Bussemaker, and Vijay Viswanathan for reading drafts, and many others for helpful discussions.*
+*We are grateful to Hugh Zhang for excellent edits.
+We also thank Will Arnesen, Mike Webb, Basil Halperin, Tom McGrath, Nathalie Bussemaker, and Vijay Viswanathan for reading drafts, and many others for helpful discussions.*

 ---